 Motivation and Definitions

 An Architectural Decision (AD) is a justified design choice that addresses a functional or non-functional requirement that is architecturally significant.
 An Architecturally Significant Requirement (ASR) is a requirement that has a measurable effect on the architecture and quality of a software and/or hardware system.
-An Architectural Decision Record (ADR) captures a single AD and its rationale; the collection of ADRs created and maintained in a project constitute its decision log.
+An Architectural Decision Record (ADR) captures a single AD and its rationale; Put it simply, ADR can help you understand the reasons for a chosen architectural decision, along with its trade-offs and consequences.
+The collection of ADRs created and maintained in a project constitute its decision log.
 All these are within the topic of Architectural Knowledge Management (AKM), but ADR usage can be extended to design and other decisions (“any decision record”).

 The aim of the GitHub adr organization is to: